Wrapped Velas Market Capitalization Hits $50.22 Million (WVLX)

-Wrapped Velas (WVLX) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on October 12th.
-During the last week, Wrapped Velas has traded flat against the U.S. dollar.
-Wrapped Velas has a market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-One Wrapped Velas coin can currently be purchased for about $0.0220 or 0.00000079 BTC on popular cryptocurrency exchanges.
+Wrapped Velas (WVLX) traded flat against the US dollar during the 1 day period ending at 9:00 AM E.T. on October 16th.
+In the last week, Wrapped Velas has traded flat against the US dollar.
+Wrapped Velas has a market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+One Wrapped Velas coin can now be bought for $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.